fabiocarrella/handbook/book/tedcog/additional_resources.md

 * University of Bristol’s Induction Handbook for Principal Investigators, freely available to UoB staff who enrol on the associated self-study [programme](https://develop.bristol.ac.uk/bristoluniversityilp/pages/description.jsf?menuId=1108#/users/@self/catalogues/176365/courses/650649/description).

 ## TeDCog publications
 All publications of the TeDCog group are available on our [homepage](http://www.bristol.ac.uk/psychology/research/cognitive-science/tedcog/), which is automatically updated.
-Here we list a few recent key publications, together with the project that they are most closely associated with.